giadalakas/Haunting-Hammy-Codebase/README.md

 - Fixed bugs and implemented sounds.
 - Designed paintings around the mansion.

+## Process Overview
+Our journey from concept to the final project was marked by collaboration, iteration, and a shared passion for bringing our ideas to life.
+As the lead programmer and level designer, I had the privilege of witnessing the evolution of Haunting Hammy firsthand.
+Our team dynamic played a crucial role in our success, fostering creativity, innovation, and camaraderie.

+### Starting Point: Conceptualization
+Our journey began with a spark of inspiration – the idea of a thrilling adventure game set in the eerie mansion of Ravenwood Hollow.
+With this concept in mind, we embarked on a collaborative brainstorming session, fleshing out the game mechanics, storyline, and visual aesthetics.
+Each team member brought their unique perspectives and skills to the table, contributing to the vast array of ideas that would shape our project.

+### Iterative Development: From D1 to D2
+As development progressed, we transitioned from concept to implementation, moving through iterative stages marked by continuous improvement and refinement.
+From D1 to D2, we embraced feedback, iterated on gameplay mechanics, and fine-tuned level designs to enhance player experience.

+### Streamlining Code and Continuous Improvement
+As the lead programmer, I took pride in overseeing the technical aspects of the project, constantly seeking ways to improve efficiency and streamline code.
+Working closely with the rest of the team, I implemented optimizations, refactored code, and resolved bugs to ensure a smooth and immersive gameplay experience.
+Our collaborative approach to development enabled us to overcome challenges, adapt to changes, and ultimately, deliver a polished final project.

+### Team Collaboration and Progress Photos
+Throughout the development process, collaboration was key.
+Regular team meetings and brainstorming sessions facilitated our alignment, ensuring that everyone was on the same page.
+These progress photos serve as visual milestones, documenting our journey and highlighting the progress we have made.
+Reflecting on these photos, it's remarkable to see how far we've come and how our collective efforts have shaped the final product.

 ## Project Links
 - [Itch Page](https://karinaaarellano.itch.io/haunting-hammy)
 - [Trailer](https://youtu.be/OuXDJADQl_A?si=79XTvDZtsQVURucu)